LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Auto Update**: Auto updates values as they are changed in the Inspector window.
 - **Debug**: Display debug log messages in the console.
 - **Virtualization**: Improves performance by rendering only the cells within the visible scroll area.
+- **Max Iterations**: Max number of properties to iterate over when generating the column layout.
+Raising this too high can cause hangs on large arrays or deeply nested Objects.
+This is in increments of 1000.
 - **Max Visible Cells**: Total number of cells that can be visible at a time.
 Capped for performance.
 - **Rows Per Page**: Max rows to display per page.
 Capped for performance.
 - **Visible Column Limit**: Max columns to display at a time.
 Capped for performance.